Bukharan People's Soviet Republic: History

 In 1868, the Russian Empire forced the Emirate of Bukhara to accept protectorate status.
-Over the next 40 years, the Russians slowly eroded at Bukhara's territory, although never actually annexing the city of Bukhara itself.
+Over the next 40 years, the Russians slowly eroded Bukhara's territory, although they never actually annexed the city of Bukhara itself.
 However, the emir could not shut out all outside influences, and gradually some of the disaffected youth of Bukhara gravitated to Pan-Turkism, inspired by the Young Turks in the Ottoman Empire, ideas taken from the Islamic Jadid reform movement, and the new Bolshevik-inspired communism.
-These various ideologies coalesced in the Young Bukharans (младобухарцы, mladobukhartsy), led by Faizullah Khojaev.
+These various ideologies coalesced in the Young Bukharans (младобухарцы, mladobukhartsy), led by Fayzulla Xoʻjayev.

 Young Bukharans

 The Young Bukharans faced extreme obstacles as the emirate was dominated by conservative Sunni Islamic clergy.
 The ensuing conflict pitted the secular Young Bukharans and their Bolshevik supporters against the conservative pro-emir rebels, the Basmachi, in a conflict that lasted more than a decade.

 In March 1918, the Young Bukharan activists informed the Bolsheviks that the Bukharan people were ready for the revolution and awaiting liberation from the emir.
 The Red Army marched to the gates of Bukhara and demanded that the emir surrender the city to the Young Bukharans.
 A Russian source reports that the emir responded by killing the Bolshevik delegation and incited the population to a jihad against the Bolshevik "infidels".
 Thousands of Russians were killed in these religious riots in Bukhara and the surrounding areas; many Young Bukharans were arrested and executed; the main railway and communication links from Bukhara to Chardjui and Samarkand were destroyed.

 However, the emir had won only a temporary respite.
 By August 1920 the Turkestan Bolsheviks advocated the liquidation of the Bukhara Emirate as a centre for counter-revolutionary forces.
 On 3 August 1920 the Bolsheviks and the Young Bukharans agreed to act together on the understanding that the Young Bukharans would join the Communist Party.
 On 16 August 1920 the 4th Congress of Bukharan Communist Party held in Bolshevik-controlled Chardjui decided to overthrow the emir.
-On 25 August 1920 the Politburo of the Russian Communist Party of Bolesheviks confirmed orders for the Revolutionary Military Council of Turkestan concerning the "Bukhara question".
+On 25 August 1920 the Politburo of the Russian Communist Party of Bolsheviks confirmed orders for the Revolutionary Military Council of Turkestan concerning the "Bukhara question".

 On 28 August 1920, an army of well-disciplined and well equipped Red Army troops under the command of Bolshevik general Mikhail Frunze attacked the city of Bukhara.
 On 31 August 1920, the Emir Alim Khan fled to Dushanbe in Eastern Bukhara (later he escaped from Dushanbe to Kabul in Afghanistan).
 On 2 September 1920, after four days of fighting, the emir's citadel (the Ark) was destroyed, the red flag was raised from the top of Kalyan Minaret.
 On 14 September 1920, the All-Bukharan Revolutionary Committee was set up, headed by A. Mukhitdinov.
 The government – the Council of People's Nazirs (see nāẓir) – was presided over by Faizullah Khojaev.